Chiral oscillations in the non-relativistic regime: Flavor mixing and chiral oscillations in non-relativistic regime

 As for the observability of such an effect we note that, in connection to the aforementioned proposal \cite{Baracchini:2018wwj,Long:2014zva,Roulet:2018fyh}, neutrinos from the C$\nu$B are expected to be extremely non-relativistic and therefore subject to chiral oscillation effects.
 The current temperature of the C$\nu$B $T_{{\rm{C}} \nu {\rm{B}}}$ is related to the temperature of the cosmic microwave background (CMB) $T_{\rm{CMB}}$ via $T_{{\rm{C}} \nu {\rm{B}}} \simeq (4/11)^{1/3}T_{\rm{CMB}} \sim 0.168$ meV.
 Since neutrinos maintain a Fermi-Dirac like distribution after decoupling \cite{Lesgourgues:2006}, one can obtain the root mean square momentum as $\bar{p}_0 \sim 0.603$ meV \cite{Long:2014zva}.
 Considering the lightest mass as $m_1 \sim 0.1$ eV, these values would give the maximum effect persisting for $m_1$ down to the meV order.
+A more complete recent study of the effects of chiral oscillations in the C$\nu$B can be found in \cite{Ge:2020}.